Alternative Strategy ETFs Part 2: Infrastructure ETFs

 CIF has a larger international exposure and invests primarily in three sectors: Energy, Industrials and Utilities.
 ZGI is more North American focused and is concentrated mostly in Energy and Utilities.

-When choosing an ETF to represent this asset class, other important considerations are fees, total assets and liquidity.
+When choosing an ETF to represent this asset class, other important considerations are fees, total assets, and liquidity.
 CIF’s fees (MER) are higher at 0.72% vs 0.10% for ZGI.
 ZGI also holds far more assets ($332m vs. $48m) and hence provides better liquidity.
-High liquidity means a narrower spread between bid and ask prices, making it easier to buy and sell the ETF at a price closer to its NAV.
+High liquidity means a narrower spread between bid and asks prices, making it easier to buy and sell the ETF at a price closer to its NAV.

 Both CIF and ZGI have been available for over 5 years.
 Over that time ZGI’s market capitalization index methodology has significantly out-performed its peer.
 It has done so with lower volatility and with a much lower correlation to the equities market.
 These are all good properties to look for when looking to choose an alternative asset class ETF to minimize portfolio volatility and create a more resilient “all weather” portfolio.